uncbiag/mermaid/docs/source/registration_models.rst

 	:undoc-members:

 .. _forward-models-label:

 Forward models
 ^^^^^^^^^^^^^^

 The forward models are implementations of the dynamic equations for the registration models.

-.. inheritance-diagram:: mermaid.forward_models
+.. inheritance-diagram:: mermaid.forward_models_warped
-.. automodule:: mermaid.forward_models
+.. automodule:: mermaid.forward_models_warped
 	:members:
 	:undoc-members:

 .. _model-evaluation-label:

 Model evaluation
 ^^^^^^^^^^^^^^^^

 Given registration parameters the model evaluation module allows to evaluate a given model.
-I.e., it performs setup and integration of the forward models.
+That is, it performs setup and integration of the forward models.
 This can also be used to easily combine the forward models with deep learning approaches.

-.. inheritance-diagram:: mermaid.model_evaluation
 .. automodule:: mermaid.model_evaluation
 	:members:
 	:undoc-members:

 .. _registration-networks-label:

 Registration networks
 ^^^^^^^^^^^^^^^^^^^^^